raspberrypilearning/grow-a-dragonfly/en/step_2.md

 --- /task ---

-The Dragonfly costume is not facing to the right so the head of the **Dragonfly** sprite is not pointing towards the mouse-pointer.
+The Dragonfly costume is not facing to the right, so the head of the **Dragonfly** sprite is not pointing towards the cursor.

 --- task ---